elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 ---

-### Since, Objects lack the methods that exist for arrays, e.g. map, filter, and others.
+### Since, Objects lack the methods for arrays, e.g., map, filter, and others.
 What Object methods can you use to access those methods (map or filter) on an Object?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If we would like to apply them, then we can use Object.entries followed by Object.fromEntries.
-First, we will have to get an array of [key, value] pairs from the obj by invoking Object.entries(obj).
+  <div><strong>Interview Response:</strong> If we would like to apply them, we can use Object.entries followed by Object.fromEntries.
+First, we get an array of [key, value] pairs from the obj by invoking Object.entries(obj).
 Call map on the resulting array.
-Then, we will have to call Object.fromEntries(array) on the resulting array to turn it back into an object.</div><br />
+Then, we have to call Object.fromEntries(array) on the resulting array to turn it back into an object.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>